How to find a lawyer

 It's important to know about the kinds of people the lawyer usually represents.
 If they typically work with corporate clients and you are seeking advice as an individual, they may not have the necessary experience to forward your claim successfully.

-What are the options for resolving your problem?
+- What are the options for resolving my problem?

 Civil matters can be resolved in a variety of ways, including a trial or arbitration, when a third party decides the matter without taking it to court.
 Ask what course of action they recommend and why they think that action is best.
 Make sure you understand how a particular choice might save you money in legal fees and how it improves your chances of a positive outcome.